Woodminton Farm, Bowerchalke

-What's the difference between the Bell Tents and the Geodomes?
+What's the difference between the Bell Tents and the Safrari tents?

 The bell tents are smaller and the mattresses are at floor level.
 If you are looking for a closer experience to ‘camping’ then the canvas bell tents are an ideal option.
-The geodomes are extremely spacious with a standard sized door.
-They contain double beds, a small table, a gas heater, a sofa futon, a single futon, and a large window at the front and on the roof (for star gazing).
+The Safari tents are extremely spacious with plenty of room to stand and walk.
+They contain double beds, a small table, a gas heater, a sofa futon, a single futon, and an open front with a small decking area.
 They also have access to their own WC and shower (no sharing required).